BattleZips

 The Zero Knowledge Rollup (P.S. its not even zero knowledge you're just using some ZK proofs inside of a proof carrying rollup or validium)

 This section is not a full-fledged definition of the use of Circom for proof-carrying rollups.
 It is meant to be an exploration of and introduction to the concept.
 We are by no means experts, so we are doing our best to provide this information as we have aggregated it and currently understand its application.
-Please reach out to us or the EF PSE Discord (see ECOSYSTEM > Communities to Join > Discord) for questions, comments, or concerns on this content.
+Please reach out to us or the (see ECOSYSTEM > Communities to Join > Discord) for questions, comments, or concerns on this content.

 RollupNC

-Original Code base - Original Codelabs Demo - BattleZips 2022 Updated Code base
+- - BattleZips 2022 Updated Code base

 The Codelabs demo is highly recommended as a primer to the underlying mechanics of RollupNC.
 However, the Circom code used is somewhat out of date and will not work if compiled in Circom 2.0.
 You can use the BattleZips updated code base to reconcile these issues, or to simply deploy and run the RollupNC project for yourself quickly.